 A key to acclimatize well is to walk ‘Kule-Kule’ (slowly) at a relaxed pace and walk back to the main bazaar.
 The bazaar comes alive only late morning and we could reserve bazaar street shopping after lunch, you’d need that kinda energy to walk and haggle with the shop owners.

-Another key place of interest in Leh is the Jo Khang temple on the short leg of the bazaar street.
-Jo Khang was built in the early 80’s and is the headquarters of the Ladakh Buddhist Association.
-When HH The Dalai Lama visited Ladakh in July, Jo Khang played host to his visit.
+Another key place of interest in Leh is the Cho Khang temple on the short leg of the bazaar street.
+Cho Khang was built in the early 80’s and is the headquarters of the Ladakh Buddhist Association.
+When HH The Dalai Lama visited Ladakh in July, Cho Khang played host to his visit.
+Chokhang is also called Gonpa Soma or new monastery in local Language.
+It is relatively new as it was constructed in the 50s and is the most important Buddhist site in contemporary Ladakh.
+The main monastery houses a statue of Jowo Rinpoche or Shakyamuni Buddha, much like Jokhang temple in Lhasa, Tibet.
 Stepping into the monastery shuts out all the hustle and bustle of the bazaar street and with prayer sounds reverberating in the courtyard, a compelling stillness is felt within its premises.

 As is always, its the old quarters of a town where the character can be found, in the side alleys of the old town are the old timers who welcome you with a Julley and no hustle.
 Amongst the paneer walas selling fresh curds and cottage cheese, the launders and dyers, the trinkets and crystals that line the street is the entrance to the ‘Central-Asian Museum’.